Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

 ### Promises

-As Promises simplify deferred and asynchronous computations, The support for overloads that took callbacks has been dropped in favor Promises.
+To help with code readability, better handling of deferred and asynchronous computations and better error handling, our new guidelines encourage the use of promises over callbacks.
+Therefore, the overloads that took callbacks have been dropped in favor of promises.

 ### PagedAsyncIterableIterator interface